Single UNIX Specification: 2008: Single UNIX Specification, version 4, POSIX.1-2008

 The Base Specifications are technically identical to POSIX.1-2008, which is IEEE Std 1003.1-2008.

 This version had 1833 interfaces, of which 1191 were in the System Interfaces section.

 2013 Edition

-The Technical Corrigendum 1 is mostly targeting internationalization and it introduces a role-based access model.
-A trademark UNIX V7 (not to be confused with V7 UNIX, the version of Research Unix from 1979) has been created to mark compliance with SUS Version 4.
+Technical Corrigendum 1 mostly targeted internationalization, and also introduced a role-based access model.
+A trademark UNIX V7 (not to be confused with V7 UNIX, the version of Research Unix from 1979) was created to mark compliance with SUS Version 4.

 2016 Edition

-The Technical Corrigendum 2 has been published in September 2016, leading into IEEE Std 1003.1-2008, 2016 Edition and Single UNIX Specification, Version 4, 2016 Edition.
+Technical Corrigendum 2 was published in September 2016, leading into IEEE Std 1003.1-2008, 2016 Edition and Single UNIX Specification, Version 4, 2016 Edition.

 2018 Edition, POSIX.1-2017

 In January 2018, an "administrative rollup" edition was released.
 It incorporates Single UNIX Specification version 4 TC1 and TC2, and is technically identical to the 2016 edition.

 The Base Specifications are technically identical to POSIX.1-2017, which is IEEE Std 1003.1-2017.